paulmalherbe/Tartan/doc/CTL.rst

 + **E-Mail Address** - The company's default email address.
 + **V.A.T.
 Default** - Any alphanumeric character.
 If the code, except **N** which is used for no V.A.T., has not previously been created you will be prompted to create one as in `V.A.T.
 Records Maintenance`_.
 + **Systems** - You must tick all the systems that you would like to enable otherwise they will not appear on your menu.
 + **Logo** - You can select an image file to be used as the letterhead for invoices, statements and remittance advices.
-This file should be a `jpeg` file.
+This file should be a `jpg` file.

 After creating a **new** company record you will be prompted for the initial financial period's starting and ending dates e.g. 20060301 and 20070228.